Tom MacArthur: LGBT rights

 MacArthur's 2014 campaign website stated that he believes marriage is "between one man and one woman," and that questions of marriage should be resolved at the state level.
 It would appear later versions of MacArthur's campaign website did not contain this language.
 MacArthur led a bipartisan effort to include sexual orientation and gender identity in the 2020 Census, and opposed the Trump Administration's efforts to ban transgender persons from military service.
 Garden State Equality, a New Jersey LGBT advocacy organization, endorsed MacArthur for re-election in 2016.
 In 2018 Garden State Equality stated that MacArthur was "one of the most pro-LGBTQ Republicans in the nation and has proven a steadfast ally to the LGBTQ community," though the organization withheld an endorsement in the race due to differences with MacArthur over healthcare policy.

 Personal life

 MacArthur lives in Toms River, New Jersey, and also owns homes in Randolph and Barnegat Light, New Jersey.
 He is married to his wife Debbie and has two children, a son and daughter, both adopted.
 Their first child, Gracie, was born with special needs and died in 1996 at the age of 11.

-In Gracie's memory, the MacArthurs founded In God's Hands Charitable Foundation, which funds programs that help wounded veterans and children affected by AIDS in Africa.
+MacArthur and his wife, Debbie, have been active in charity work.
+Since 2005 they have operated In God's Hands Charitable Foundation, a private grantmaking foundation, in memory of their late daughter.
+The charity's tax returns show funding for a variety of programs, including support for people with disabilities, veterans, orphans, prison inmates and their families, and people affected by natural disasters, hunger, and homelessness.

 During his time in office, MacArthur was the wealthiest member of New Jersey's congressional delegation, with minimum reported assets worth about $31.8 million as of July 2017.
 Other sources place his net worth at almost $53 million.